learosema/leon/README.md

   and the outer brackets are omitted
 - commas are represented as a point (`,` changes to `.`)
 - underscores are to identify a key-value-pair (`key:val` changes to `key_val`)
 - There are no quote signs to identify a string.
 As a result of this, value types are guessed by the decode method.
-You can turn off typeGuessing and force Strings by setting `LEON.typeGuessing = false;`
+You can turn off typeGuessing and force Strings by setting `LEON.typeGuessing(false);`
+    - empty strings are guessed to be empty arrays
-    - `true`, `false` is recognized as a `boolean`,
+    - `true`, `false` is guessed to be a `boolean`,
-    - `null` as `null`
+    - `null` is guessed to be `null`
-    - `undefined` as `undefined`,
+    - `undefined` is guessed to be `undefined`,
-    - `NaN` as `NaN`,
+    - `NaN` is guessed to `NaN`,
-    - Numbers as Ints/Floats
+    - numeric strings are guessed to be Ints/Floats
-    - Everything else is returned as a string
+    - everything else is returned as a string

 ### String escaping rules